netdata/go.d.plugin/modules/powerdns/README.md

 jobs:
   - name: local
     url: http://127.0.0.1:8081
+    headers:
+      X-API-KEY: secret  # static pre-shared authentication key for access to the REST API (api-key).

   - name: remote
     url: http://203.0.113.0:8081
+    headers:
+      X-API-KEY: secret  # static pre-shared authentication key for access to the REST API (api-key).
 ```

 For all available options, see the PowerDNS Authoritative Server collector's [configuration